-415 Decision-Making in Financial Institutions and Financial Markets

-This course examines decision-making in financial institutions.
-It focuses on operating within financial markets from the perspectives of the investor and the financial manager of a financial institution.
+415 Decision-Making in Financial Institutions and Financial Markets of the investor and the financial manager of a financial institution.
 Topics include: security analysis, portfolio management, and the management of financial institutions (with an emphasis on commercial banks).
 Prereq: Bus 320.
 (As needed)